TarrenHassman/MysticMarketBarter/README.md

 This could allow developers more granular control of database structures for their applications

 It also allows for better distinction between the "file system" (IPFS) and the database layer (Orbit/RxDb)

-# Mobile First Plans

-A mobile first platform should be a focus for a social media.

-The following rebuild will most likely be done with React Native.
-I have the beginngs of integrating OrbitDb already in the works.

-# Credits / Attributions / Tutorials